 Significant depth reductions may be encountered where cables cross or have additional protection laid on them where burial depths have not been achieved.
 This should be apparent to the mariner from accurate charting and taken into consideration when passage planning over cables.

-Developers and mariners should be aware that individual devices, sub stations, cables to and from devices, and other infrastructure may not be visible on ENC if the operator has not displayed the corresponding layer.
+OREI developers and mariners should be aware that individual devices, sub stations, cables to and from devices, and other infrastructure may not be visible on ENC if the operator has not displayed the corresponding layer.

-Competent Authorities could consider identifying and establishing navigable channels, or recommended routes, around or through OREI areas.
+Relevant maritime authorities could consider identifying and establishing navigable channels, or recommended routes, around or through OREI areas.

 Obscuration of Other Vessels